alexamies/chinesedict-js/README.md

 Instructions for bundling in your web application are described below.

+See a more complex demo at <a href='https://chinesedictdemo.appspot.com'
+>chinesedictdemo.appspot.com</a>.

 ## Prerequisities
 Install [Nodejs](https://nodejs.org). set it up in your own web application directory with the command